Dobefu/DLiteScript/docs/content/docs/standard-library/arrays/contains.md

 +++
 title = 'arrays.contains'
 linkTitle = 'contains'
-description = 'Checks if an array contains a specific value.' weight = 0 draft = false
+description = 'Check if an array contains a specific value.
+Return true if the value exists in the array, false otherwise.
+Part of the arrays namespace.' weight = 0 draft = false
 +++